ayush9861/Assignment-3-Kubernetes/README.md

 ```

-**Explination:-** This, is the file which cointains the main configuration.
+**Explaination:-** This, is the file which cointains the main configuration.
 In this file we are going to give the replicas we want to create, metadata,template details and most importantly image name with version.
 This is the file in which we are going to compile all other components like replicas, port we are going to use, and all mongo files that we have created and deployed earlier.

 **springboot-service.yml**